This post aims to help you make a quick decision between three similar Wi-Fi 6 mesh systems, including:

 With that out of the way, it’s now the question of privacy, features, performance, and ease of use.

-The Asus ZenWiFi AX Mini is a better answer on the first three.
+On these counts, the Asus ZenWiFi AX Mini is the best out of the three.
 The Netgear Nighthawk MK63 is the middle of the road.
-And if you’re looking to daisy-chain hardware unit via network cables, the TP-Link Deco X60 is the only choice.
+And if you’re looking to daisy-chain the hardware unit via network cables, the TP-Link Deco X60 is the only choice.

 Personally, I’d pick the Asus out of the three if that’s the only router in a network.
 It has everything one would need in terms of features.